renatabiniek/moodbox/README.md

 * **PEP8 online**

 The PEP8 Online Validation tool was used to validate Python code.
 Any errors, mainly ```line too long (86 > 79 characters)```, were fixed.
-There are no remaing errors.
+There are no remaining errors.
 Django standard files have not been included in the validation tests.

-Results for each indvidual file can be viewed [here](docs/testing/PEP8.pdf).
+Results for each individual file can be viewed [here](docs/testing/PEP8.pdf).

 * **W3C HTML Validator**

-During the intitial HTML validation, a number of erorrs has been identified.
+During the initial HTML validation, a number of errors has been identified.
 The following were found and resolved:

 * Duplicate ID likes
 * Bad value for attribute action on element form: Must be non-empty